Chongqing: International schools

-Transport
+Transportation

-Since its elevation to national-level municipality in 1997, the city has dramatically expanded its transportation infrastructure.
+Since its elevation to national-level municipality in 1997, the city has dramatically expanded its infrastructure.
 With the construction of railways and expressways to the east and southeast, Chongqing is a major transportation hub in southwestern China.

 As of October 2014, the municipality had 31 bridges across the Yangtze River including over a dozen in the city's urban core.
 Aside from the city's first two Yangtze River bridges, which were built, respectively, in 1960 and 1977, all of the other bridges were completed since 1995.

 Public transit

 Chongqing Rail Transit

 Public transport in Chongqing consists of metro, intercity railway, a ubiquitous bus system and the world's largest monorail network.

 According to the Chongqing Municipal Government's ambitious plan in May 2007, Chongqing is investing 150 billion RMB over 13 years to finish a system that combines underground metro lines with heavy monorail.

 As of 2017, four metro lines, the 14 km long CRT Line 1, a conventional subway, and the 19 km long heavy monorail CRT Line 2 (through Phase II), Line 3, a heavy monorail connects the airport and the southern part of downtown.
 Line 6, runs between Beibei, a district in the city's far north to downtown.
 Line 5 opened in late 2017.